techandsoftware/teletext/README.md

 `withUpdate` is an optional boolean.
 When `true` the display is updated immediately.
 Defaults to `false`.

-For reference, the code charts are on (Wikipedia)[https://en.wikipedia.org/wiki/Teletext_character_set], however the character codepoints there don't necessarily match the tables in this codebase (see `src/data/characterEncodings.json`).
+For reference, the code charts are on [Wikipedia](https://en.wikipedia.org/wiki/Teletext_character_set), however the character codepoints there don't necessarily match the tables in this codebase (see `src/data/characterEncodings.json`).
 The control codes for characters 0 to 1f are used for attributes - see the Attributes section below.

 ## setSecondG0Charset(charset, withUpdate)

 Sets the second g0 character set.
-This is used with Attributes.ESC (character code 1b) to switch between the default g0 character set and the second g0 character set.
+This is used with `Attributes.ESC` (character code 1b) to switch between the default g0 character set and the second g0 character set.
 The parameters are the same as for `setDefaultG0Charset`.

 ## setPageRows([strings])